TomCoded/beautify/README.md

 on one pixel at a time in between polling to see if it needs to send out new jobs (rows).
 Finally, the master process will write the next frame to the GL window (using glut) and/or the next file (using ImageMagick++).

+### A Note

+I simultaneously find this awesome and am embarassed by it.
+You can make amazing images today with simple code, good art, and a modern graphics library behind you.
+The 500MB g3d library, for example, has a nice photon mapper sample.
+Still, this was a great project to work on and to parallelize.
+I developed this for my graphics class, worked on it as part of a graphics independent study, did some work on it when out of college for fun, and one other student helped with it for a few weeks as part of a joint project for our parallel processing class.
+And then he became a hadoop expert, so it seems to have worked for learning stuff. :)